 Reserve Constraint Penalty Factors (RCPFs) are administratively set limits on redispatch costs (\$/megawatt hour; \$/MWh) the system will incur to meet reserve constraints.
 Each reserve-requirement constraint has a corresponding RCPF, shown in Table 2.
-The RCPFs are cumulative; the total redispatch cost the system will incur to preserve TMSR is the sum of the RCPFs for TMSR, TMNSR, and TMOR.
-Similarly, the total redispatch cost the system will incur to preserve the system will incur to preserve TMSR is the RCPFs for TMSR is the sum of the RCPFs for TMSR is the sum of the RCPFs for TMNSR and TMOR.
-The following table lists the RCPF values.
+Note that systemwide total 30-minute reserves consist of two components: a minimum requirement equal to 50% of the system's second contingency and replacement reserves, which add 160 MW to the minimum requirement in the summer and 180 MW to the minimum requirement in the winter.
+Each component of the 30-minute systemwide reserves has an RCPF.

 Constraint Reserve Constraint Penalty Factor

-Systemwide TMSR constraint 50
+Systemwide 10-minute spinning reserves 50

-Systemwide total 10-minute reserve constraint 850
+Systemwide total 10-minute reserves 850

-Systemwide total 30-minute reserve constraint 500
+Systemwide total 30-minute reserves 500

+Minimum 30-minute requirement 500

+Replacement reserve requirement 250

-Local 30-minute reserve constraint 250
+Local 30-minute reserves 250